 Human studies must be performed with the subjects’ written informed consent.
 Authors must provide the details of this procedure and indicate that the institutional committee on human research has approved the study protocol.
 If radiation is used in a research procedure, the radiation exposure must be specified in the Methods.

 Animal investigation must conform to the ‘‘Position of the American Heart Association on Research Animal Use,’’ adopted by the AHA on November 11, 1984.
 If equivalent guidelines are used, they should be indicated.
-The AHA position includes: 1) animal care and use by qualified individuals, supervised by veterinarians, and all facilities and transportation must comply with current legal requirements and guidelines; 2) research involving animals should be done only when alternative methods to yield needed information are not possible; 3) anesthesia must be used in all surgical interventions, all unnecessary suffering should be avoided and research must be terminated if unnecessary pain or fear results; and 4) animal facilities must meet the standards of the American Association for Accreditation of Laboratory Animal Care (AAALAC).Relationship With Industry Policy
+The AHA position includes: 1) animal care and use by qualified individuals, supervised by veterinarians, and all facilities and transportation must comply with current legal requirements and guidelines; 2) research involving animals should be done only when alternative methods to yield needed information are not possible; 3) anesthesia must be used in all surgical interventions, all unnecessary suffering should be avoided and research must be terminated if unnecessary pain or fear results; and 4) animal facilities must meet the standards of the American Association for Accreditation of Laboratory Animal Care (AAALAC).CENTRAL ILLUSTRATION [NEW FEATURE]

-The Editors require authors to disclose any relationship with industry and financial associations from within the past 2 years that might pose a conflict of interest in connection with the submitted article in both the cover letter and on the title page.
+The Editors require authors to disclose any relationship with industry and financial associations from within the past 2 years that might pose a conflict of interest in connection with the submitted article on the title page.
 All sources of funding for the work should be acknowledged in a footnote on the title page, as should all institutional affiliations of the authors (including corporate appointments).
-Other kinds of associations, such as consultancies, stock ownership, or other equity interests or patent-licensing arrangements, should be disclosed to the Editors in the cover letter at the time of submission.
-If no conflict of interest exists, please state this in the cover letter and on the title page.
-Relationship with industry guidelines apply to authors of all submissions, including: Original Research Papers, Reviews, Images, Editorial Comments, Debates in Imaging, etc. ALL FORMS ARE NOW SIGNED AND SUBMITTED ELECTRONICALLY.
+This includes associations such as consultancies, stock ownership, or other equity interests or patent-licensing arrangements.
+If no conflict of interest exists, please state this on the title page.
+Relationship with industry guidelines apply to all authors.
+ALL FORMS ARE NOW SIGNED AND SUBMITTED ELECTRONICALLY.
 Once a manuscript is accepted, the authors will be sent links to complete electronic Copyright Transfer and Relationship with Industry forms.
 Only the corresponding author may electronically sign the copyright form; however, ALL AUTHORS ARE REQUIRED TO ELECTRONICALLY SIGN A RELATIONSHIP WITH INDUSTRY FORM.
 Once completed, a PDF version of the form is e-mailed to the author.
 Authors can access and confirm receipt of forms by logging into their account online.
 Each author will be alerted if his form has not been completed by the deadline.

 The manuscripts are accepted for review only with clear understanding that they are not under consideration elsewhere and that the data presented have not appeared on the Internet or have not been previously published (including symposia, proceedings, transactions, books, articles published by invitation, and preliminary publications of any kind except abstracts not exceeding 400 words).
 Upon acceptance, written transfer of copyright to the American College of Cardiology Foundation, signed by all authors, is required.
 Elsevier Inc. maintains copyright records for the College.

 Each author should have contributed significantly to the submitted work.
-If there are more than 4 authors, the contribution of each should be substantiated in the cover letter.
+The contribution of each should be substantiated in the cover letter.
 If authorship is attributed to a group (either solely or in addition to 1 or more individual authors), all members of the group should meet the full criteria and requirements for authorship.
 To save space, if group members have been listed in JACC: Cardiovascular Imaging, the article should be referenced rather than reprinting the list.

 The Editors consider authorship to include all of the following: 1) conception and design or analysis and interpretation of data, or both; 2) drafting of the manuscript or revising it critically for important intellectual content; and 3) final approval of the manuscript submitted.
 Participation solely in the collection of data does not justify authorship but may be appropriately acknowledged in the Acknowledgment section.